Welcome to our ongoing life project!

 There is a tradition in Japan to understand everything is ever changing and growing.
 Every aspect of Japanese society is rebuilt and renovated on a daily basis, from temples to hair color the change never ends.
 Their attention to food is no different.
 Their recipes continue to develop through countless generations, and every meal is a new and exciting experience.
 This culinary tradition is 49% of the Miso Hungry Story, the other 51% is that of Momo and I’s experience traveling around the world, a love for cooking good food, and a passion for mobility and freedom.

-Momo and I met four years ago whitewater raft guiding in Japan.
+Momo and I met almost 8 years ago whitewater raft guiding in Japan.
 From day one we lived together in a stinky raft guide sardine-can accommodation, and hardly spoke until the language barrier began to fall two months into the season.
 From then on it was evident, beyond all doubt, Momo and I were two halves of the same wild and spontaneous whole.
 We shared a love for good food, better cooking, skiing and snowboarding, travel, dancing, and wanting to work for ourselves.

 We spent three winters in Japan, a summer in Boulder, CO, three months in NY, a ski and surf year in Australia, and several one week visa runs throughout Southeast Asia.
 In 2012, when living in Mt Buller, a ski area in the Australian Alps, Momo and I began to ponder a way to continue what we love and the idea of working for ourselves.
 We drew on our experiences traveling, of working in hospitality since high school, my experience working and managing restaurants, Momo’s specialty in Japanese cuisine, and our love for skiing and snowboarding.
 In Japan we witnessed food trucks succeed in busy ski resorts and wondered why, elsewhere, winter food trucks did not exist.